The Phantom of the Opera with Lon Chaney (1925)

 P.O.
 Box 1503

-• Picking Up Your Tickets: After paying by check, you may pick up your tickets at will-call on the day of the event.
+Boca Raton, FL 33429Picking Up Your Tickets: After paying by check, you may pick up your tickets at will-call on the day of the event.
 Will-call will be located at the entrance to the Sanctuary.

 Paying via PushPay:

-• Online: Use the button below to purchase your tickets online.
+Online: Use the button below to purchase your tickets online.
 Select your ticket level from the dropdown menu.

-• Mobile/App: If you are a subscriber to St. Gregory’s app, you may also use the app to purchase tickets via PushPay.
+Mobile/App: If you are a subscriber to St. Gregory’s app, you may also use the app to purchase tickets via PushPay.
 Select your ticket level from the dropdown menu on PushPay.

 At the Door:

-• Will-call: Tickets may also be purchased (via credit or debit card) at the entrance to the Sanctuary the day of the event between 5:00 PM and 6:45 PM.
+Will-Call: Tickets may also be purchased (via credit or debit card) at the entrance to the Sanctuary the day of the event between 5:00 PM and 6:45 PM.

-INTERESTED IN MUSIC AT St. G’s?
+INTERESTED IN MUSIC AT St. Gregory’s?

 If you would you would like to learn more about Music at St. Gregory’s, please contact Tim Brumfield by EMAIL or call 561-395-8285.